mainej/schema-voyager/doc/installation-and-usage.md

 clojure -X:schema standalone
 ```

-This will generate a web page called `schema-voyager.html` in the current directory, by default.
+This will generate a file called `schema-voyager.html` in the current directory, by default.
-You can modify this by setting `:output-path`:
+You can modify the location of the file by setting `:output-path`:

 ```clojure
 ;; deps.edn